ibm-cloud-docs/cloud-shell/limitations.md

 # Known issues and limitations
 {: #issues-limitations}

-{{site.data.keyword.cloud-shell_full}} (Beta) includes the following known issues and limitations that might impact your experience.
+{{site.data.keyword.cloud-shell_full}} includes the following known issues and limitations that might impact your experience.
 {: shortdesc}

 ## Known issues